-- Fresh lasagne sheets take less time to cook than dried.
-If you need to use dry lasagne sheets instead you will need to increase the time in the oven to 30 minutes.
+- Fresh lasagna sheets take less time to cook than dried.
+If you need to use dry lasagna sheets instead you will need to increase the time in the oven to 30 minutes.

 - You might need to add a little salt at this point.
 I suggest you taste it to see.
 When I tested the recipe with fresh homemade and fresh shop-bought pesto adding extra salt was not necessary, but when I used jarred pesto I felt it needed a little more salt.